gregory-bot/gregory-bot/README.md

 ---

-- I am currently working as a Software Engineer at the **Center for Quality Health and Innovation (CHQI), University of Nairobi** a USAID-funded research programme focused on improving health outcomes through data-driven tools.
+- I am currently working as a Software Engineer at the [Center for Quality Health and Innovation (CHQI), University of Nairobi](https://chqi.uonbi.ac.ke/) — a USAID-funded research programme focused on improving health outcomes through data-driven tools.

 - Previously, I have worked with **Annex Technologies**, **goCode Softwares**, and **Data Science East Africa**, building data pipelines, ML systems, and analytics infrastructure across fintech, public health, and enterprise analytics.